SpaceWorksCo/guides/Stake-With-Spacecoind.md

 Example: `spacecoin-cli walletpassphrase "your passphrase" 3600`

 `3600` is the time in seconds the wallet will stay unlocked before locking again.
-This means you will need to unlock it again after this amount of time to continue staking.
+This means you will need to unlock it again after this specified amount of time to continue staking.

+The wallet must stay open and online to be able to stake.

 ### Instructions